 5. Install Sink Water Aerators

-How can going green save you money?
-Saving water is green living, and installing sink water aerators helps you conserve water and money in the long haul.
-These features are cheap, easy to set up, and significantly reduce the water flow out of your sink.
+How can becoming environmentally friendly save you some cash?
+Saving water in sustainable living, and installing sink water aerators helps you conserve water and money in the long haul.
+These features are cheap, easy to set up, and significantly reduce the flow out of your sink.

 6. Switch to Low-Flow Showerheads

-Another way of conserving water and saving money is to use a low-flow showerhead, which controls the amount of water that comes out of the showerhead.
-Not to worry because it will not affect the water pressure to disrupt your shower, just let you reduce your water consumption.
+Another way of economizing is to use a low-flow showerhead, which controls the amount of water that comes out of the showerhead.
+Not to worry because it will not affect the pressure to disrupt your shower, just let you reduce your consumption.

 7. Use a Brick in the Toilet Tank